twhtanghk/oauth2_code/README.md

 ## Configuration

-### OAuth2 Provider configured by environment variables defined in .env
+### OAuth2 Provider configured by environment variables in .env
 #### google
 ```
 ```